Skip to main content

 • What it is: A related state program for older renters.
 It is not a homeowner property tax break, but it matters when a senior sold the home, moved to assisted living, or now rents.

-• Who can get it: For claim year 2025, Iowa renters age 65 or older, or disabled adults, with total annual household income under $26,895 who paid rent at a property that pays property tax and still live in Iowa.
+• Who can get it: For rent paid in 2025, Iowa renters age 65 or older, or disabled adults, with total annual household income under $26,895 who paid rent at a property that pays property tax and still live in Iowa.

 • How it helps: Iowa HHS says reimbursement can be up to $1,000 of gross rent paid each year.